juliuskrah/juliuskrah.github.io/_posts/2017-11-07-securing-a-spring-rest-service-with-jwt.markdown

 In this post we are going to secure the web service using JWT with [Spring Security][]{:target="_blank"}.

 Spring Security is a framework that focuses on providing both authentication and authorization to Java applications.
-To get started with this post get the source for the provious post as [zip](https://github.com/juliuskrah/rest-example/archive/v1.zip)|[tar.gz](hhttps://github.com/juliuskrah/rest-example/archive/v1.tar.gz) and extract the contents of the archive.
+To get started with this post, get the source for the previous post as [zip](https://github.com/juliuskrah/rest-example/archive/v1.zip)|[tar.gz](hhttps://github.com/juliuskrah/rest-example/archive/v1.tar.gz) and extract the contents of the archive.

 ## Project Structure
 At the end of this guide our folder structure will look similar to the following: